 “We again apologise to our customers who were affected by yesterday’s disruption.”

 They could well have the quick-thinking supermarket sweep to thank for the situation not being much worse, if one worker on the scene is to be believed.
-The signal room pictured after the cement had been removed

 The source told the Evening Standard: “The signalling room sits between the north and southbound tracks and it’s the main box controlling trains for the entire southern half of the line.
 They were pumping in concrete for an escalator tunnel down to the new platform and there must have been a crack or a hole.